zgkxzx/Modbus4Android/README.md

 ### Extends
 if you use RTU Mode with SerialPort,you should do :

-- 1. A class to implement SerialPortWrapper interface.
+- 1. Create a class to implement SerialPortWrapper interface.
-- 2. create a ModbusMaster instance with createRtuMaster mothod of ModbusFactory class.
+- 2. Create a ModbusMaster instance with createRtuMaster mothod of ModbusFactory class.

 ### Feedback